1. Quickstarts

 PlanStarter

-We choose the noeviction maxmemory policy to ensure Redis does not delete scheduled tasks upon reaching memory capacity by preventing the creation of new tasks.
+We choose the noeviction maxmemory policy to ensure our instance does not delete scheduled tasks upon reaching memory capacity by preventing the creation of new tasks.
 Choosing allkeys-lru instead would allow the creation of new tasks by discarding the oldest potentially incompleted tasks.

-We choose the Starter instance type as it is the smallest instance type with persistence, which will ensure that we retain tasks when Redis restarts.
+We choose the Starter instance type as it is the smallest instance type with persistence, which ensures that we retain tasks when the instance restarts.

 Build Commandpip install -r requirements.txt